-We all think that simply buying a term insurance policy will ensure the well-being of our family, specifically wife and children in case of any unforeseen events.
+We think that buying a term insurance policy will ensure the well-being of our family, specifically wife and children in case of any unforeseen events.
 Merely buying a life insurance cover alone will not necessarily ensure that your loved ones get the insurance amount in the event of your death.
-Your term life insurance claim money may never reach your nominee or beneficiary.
+Your term life insurance claim money may not reach your nominee or beneficiary.

-It can be taken by your relatives or people who you may owe money (also called creditors) in your absence.
-You can ensure that the sum assured is indeed passed on to your wife and children by taking a term insurance plan under MWP Act.
+In your absence, it can be taken by your relatives or people who you may owe money (creditors).
+You can ensure that the sum assured is indeed passed on to your wife and children by taking a term insurance plan under the MWP Act.

-With ICICI Pru iProtect Smart term insurance, you can avail the plan online under MWP Act.
-It's really simple.
-While you are buying the plan, in the application form, you will see this question: I would like to buy this policy under Married Women's Property Act (1874)
+With ICICI Pru iProtect Smart term insurance, you can easily avail the plan online under MWP Act.
+While you are buying the plan, in the application form, you will see this question: I would like to buy this policy under the Married Women's Property Act (1874)

 Just select "YES" for this question.
 Once selected, you will have to enter the beneficiary and trustee details e.g. the beneficiary name, relationship, date of birth and benefit share (in %).
 You can only choose your wife/child/children as beneficiaries.
 You can add multiple beneficiaries.

-The benefit amount with term life insurance can be a huge sum enough to financially protect someone’s future in your absence.
-So it will be a good decision if everybody who is buying term life insurance chooses to protect their loved ones under MWP Act.
+The benefit amount with term life insurance can be a huge sum enough to protect your loved ones' future in your absence financially.
+So it will be the ideal decision if everybody who is buying term life insurance chooses to protect their loved ones under the MWP Act.

-Surrender request has to come from policyholder and signed by the Trustee / received from the Trustee directly.
-Surrender proceeds will be paid to the Trust for the benefit of the beneficiary as stated in the policy..
+Surrender request has to come from the policyholder and signed by the trustee / received from the trustee directly.
+Surrender proceeds will be paid to the trust for the benefit of the beneficiary, as stated in the policy..

-Due to lack of awareness, very few policies are being taken under MWP Act.
+Due to lack of awareness, very few policies are being taken under the MWP Act.
 Life insurance is a tool to protect the dependent family members.
 If this purpose is to be achieved in its fullness, then having the life insurance plan availed under MWP Act may be considered.
-So, the next time when you are buying a life insurance policy, suggest you to avail it under MWP Act.
-But, do not misuse the MWP Act with an intention to defraud your creditors.
+So, the next time you are buying a life insurance policy, suggest you to avail it under MWP Act.
+But, do not misuse the MWP Act to intentionally defraud your creditors.

-~ One does not have to pay any additional charges in order to buy the plan under the MWPA Act.
+~ One does not have to pay any additional charges to buy the plan under the MWP Act.